Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   // ❌ VULNERABILITY:
   // No check for admin role and for high-urgency incidents when status is changed to 'closed'
-  // No check that only admins can modify closed incidents async onUpdate(req) {
+  // No check that only admins can modify closed incidents.
+  // No DELETE validation

+async onUpdate(req) {

     // Example validation that doesn't check urgency and admin role when closing const { status_code } = await SELECT.one(req.subject, i => i.status_code).where({ID: req.data.ID})
     if (status_code === 'C')